lilyz9732/bpitfinal/README.md

 Copy the token and share with peer
 ```

--share the Generator URL, which will be as follows:
+  - share the Generator URL, which will be as follows:
 ```
 http://localhost:1999